proventa/aws-postgresql-demo/docs/blog-Metrics-Exporter.md

 ## Exporting metrics from PgBouncer

 Since PgBouncer does not have a built-in metrics exporter, we will need to use a service called [pgbouncer_exporter](https://github.com/prometheus-community/pgbouncer_exporter).
-Similar to the pg_exporter, it also comes in a container image, which makes it very easy to deploy.
+Similar to the postgres_exporter, it also comes in a container image, which makes it very easy to deploy.
 We will run the container in the same VM as the PgBouncer, and expose the metrics on port `9127`.
 Here is the systemd butane configuration for the pgbouncer_exporter:

 ```yaml
 - name: pgbouncer-exporter.service